punit170/DSL-for-LogicGate-designers/README.md

       case NAND(_, Value(false)) => Value(true)<br>
       case expr => expr<br>
     } <br>
-    This function transformers all the given cases to it to logic gate Value(boolean_value).
+    This function transforms all the given cases to it to logic gate Value(boolean_value).

 4) Scala tests for partial evaluation are added to the LangugaeTest.scala file

 # ERRORS
-Following Error will be thrown for corresponding situations:
+The Following Error will be thrown for corresponding situations:
 1. "Undefined gate being evaluated!"- If logic gate being evaluated does not exists **LogicGate("someGate").eval**